Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-`Paned::set_end_child_shrinkable(true)` made it possible to move the barrier such that the right child is partially covered.
+`Paned::set_end_child_shrinkable(true)` made it possible to move the barrier such that the left child is partially covered.

 ---

 ## ScrolledWindow

 By default, most containers will allocate a size that is equal to or exceeds the largest preferred size of its children.
 For example, if we create a widget that has a preferred size of 5000x1000 px and use it as the child of a `Window`, the `Window` will attempt to allocate 5000x1000 pixels on screen, making the window far larger than most screens can display.
-In situations like these, we can use \a{ScrolledWindow}, which allows use to only view part of a larger widget:
+In situations like these, we should instead use a \a{ScrolledWindow}, which allows user to only view part of a larger widget:

 ```cpp
 auto child = Separator();